Rohit734/Social-Media-Database-Project/README.md

 # Social-Media-Database-Project
 ## About

 Welcome to the Social Media Database Project!
 This project aims to create a robust structure for a social media database that can seamlessly connect to a frontend interface.
-We manage the data of multiple users, including their followers, interests, and various public activities on the social media platform.
+We manage the data of multiple users, including their followers, interests, and various public activities on the Social media platform.

 ### Features: